ShaanJ1/elements-temp/README.md

 # Stack
 This website uses Svelte, SvelteKit, and TailwindCSS.
-Hosted on a ubuntu laptop managed using Coolify.
+Hosted on a ubuntu laptop managed using Coolify and ngrok.

 Future plans:
+Optimize images